VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 ```logsql
 _time:5m | uniq by (host, path) limit 100
 ```

+If the `limit` is reached, then arbitrary subset of unique values can be returned.
+The `hits` calculation doesn't work when the `limit` is reached.

 The `by` keyword can be skipped in `uniq ...` pipe.
 For example, the following query is equivalent to the previous one: